datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 0x5555557f7b90:	"aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaamaaanaaaoaaapaaaqaaaraaasaaataaauaaavaaawaaaxaaayaaazaabbaabcaabdaabeaabfaabgaabhaabiaabjaabkaablaabmaabnaaboaabpaabqaabraabsaabtaabuaabvaabwaabxaabyaabzaacbaaccaacdaaceaacfaacgaachaaciaacjaackaaclaacmaacnaac"
 ```

 Yeah, looks like our text, and at the beginning as well.
-So, we can simply just write out an 8-byte length and 8-byte address to index 0 as its string, and then use the program read and write menu options with index 7 to read and _write_ _what_ we want, _where_ we want.
+So, we can simply just write out an 8-byte length and an 8-byte address to index 0 as its `string`, and then use the program read and write menu options with index 7 to read and _write_ _what_ we want, _where_ we want.

 That's all we really needed.
 Next step would be to write out a size of `6` with `binary.got.puts` as the address, then read it from the program menu to leak libc.
 With that in hand, do it again, but this time with `libc.sym.environ` to get a stack leak.
 From there we can compute the distance in GDB from the environment to the return address on the stack.
 And with that location known, well we just write out a ROP chain.